MayOneUS/mayday-2.0-backend/README.md

 1. Get someone to add you as a collaborator on the staging Heroku app
 1. Install the Heroku toolbelt on your machine: https://toolbelt.herokuapp.com/
 1. Once installed, run the `heroku login` command
-1. `cd` into your clone of this repository, and run `heroku git:remote --app mayone-staging`
+1. `cd` into your clone of this repository, and run `heroku git:remote -r staging --app mayone-staging`

 You can test if it works by running a command like `heroku logs`.

-### Step Two Staging

-To access the step two staging Heroku app, follow the instructions for the staging app and then run `git remote add step-two https://git.heroku.com/mayday-step-two.git`.

-You can now run commands against the step two staging app like this: `heroku logs -a mayday-step-two`.
+You can now deploy to staging the standard Heroku way.
+Example: `git push mayone-staging master`

 ### Common Staging Commands